 First Violation: Confiscation and up to three (3) days Suspension.
+Police may be contacted.

 Second Violation: Confiscation and up to five (5) days suspension.
+Police may be contacted.

 Third Violation: Confiscation and up to ten (10) days suspension and/or recommendation for expulsion.
+Police may be contacted.